pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 6. Visualize the data

 Figuring out what methods change between commits (steps 3 and 4) using git is a little tricky – since it does not track methods.
-There are some hacky ways to try and work around this but in C# we can use Roslyn to get the changes for us.
+There are some hacky ways to try and work around this but in C# we can use `Roslyn` to get the changes for us.
-We can compare the file contents between commits and ask Roslyn to determine if the method bodies are the same.
-If there are any differences then a change must have taken place!

-The implementation for this is a little more complex than the first example – so I won't share a code snippet – but you can find a working example [here](https://github.com/pureooze/DebtCollector.NET/blob/main/DebtCollector.NET/HotspotXray.cs).
+The implementation for this is a little more complex than the first example, so I created a small .NET project called [DebtCollector.NET](https://github.com/pureooze/DebtCollector.NET) that can be used for this.
+It's a simple library that uses `LibGit2Sharp` to extract data out of git and `Roslyn` to process the code.

-{% image "/blog/img/2024-03-29-navigating-technical-debt/TwitchEverywhere-commit-count-per-method" "Visualization of commit count per method in the most committed file as a bar chart" %}
+{% image "../img/2024-03-29-navigating-technical-debt/TwitchEverywhere-commit-count-per-method.png" "Visualization of commit count per method in the most committed file as a bar chart" %}

 <details>
 <summary>Data table for xray results</summary>